mozilla/jsThreads/README.md

 jsThreads
 =========

-Cooperative multithreading in Javascript using generators
+Cooperative "multithreading" in Javascript using generators

 MOTIVATION